Explore UCD

 All applicants to University College Dublin are carefully assessed on the basis of published policies and procedures in line with UCD’s Terms and Conditions of Offer of Admission.

-Applicants with concerns about the outcome of their application, should contact the relevant decision making authority in the first instance.
+Applicants with concerns about the outcome of their application, should contact the relevant decision-making authority in the first instance to query the grounds on which the decision was based.

 For graduate applicants this will be the School/College which has issued the decision.
-For undergraduate applicants the appeal will be the responsibility of the Director of Admissions and Enrolment Planning.
+Undergraduate applicants should contact the Director of Admissions.

 The grounds for appeal that may be considered are: